eduardz1/Master-Thesis/chapters/evaluation.typ

 #figure(
   cudss-v-mumps(),
   caption: [Comparison between cuDSS and MUMPS of time spent in sparse solver routines during the execution of the 3D benchmark on the Sirocco node with different MPI Processes (P) and OpenMP Threads (T) configurations.
-The cuDSS configuration was allocated 1 NVIDIA A100.], ) <solver-times>
+The cuDSS configuration was allocated 1 NVIDIA A100.]
+    + context {
+      if state("image-outline").get() == none { linebreak(justify: true) }
+    },
+) <solver-times>